 There is often a sense of excitement when we start something new, whether that be a job, relationship, or academic semester.
 It is important to take advantage of this excitement to harness new motivation, because for many, this is a limited window of opportunity!

-As we begin this new term at CIP, we want to instill some healthy changes into our students' usual daily or weekly routines.
+As we get into the summer season, we want to make sure our students maintain their health and wellness and continue to integrate these activities into their daily or weekly routines.
 Studies in 1998 (Biddle), 2001 (Strauss), and 2006 (Pan and Frey) have shown that physical activity can promote self-esteem, increase general levels of happiness, and can lead to positive social outcomes -- all highly beneficial outcomes for individuals with autism and learning differences.

 Now that we understand that all individuals alike can benefit from wellness-related activities, lets get started!